jcasman/new-era/README.md

 ## My Suggestions

-Sort of taking all the good information under the Resources section abouve into account -- and sort of not -- here are my Top 3 suggestions:
+Sort of taking all the good information under the Resources section abouve into account -- and sort of not -- here are my Top 3 suggestions, so far:

 * Yuubun - 優文 - Elegant Learning
 * Kenkaku - 健鶴 - Healthy Crane
 * Mankoku - 漫国 - Land of Manga

-Anyone care to add?
+I might work on this some more.
+But anyone care to add?
 [Do a PR through GitHub](https://github.com/jcasman/new-era), and I'll merge your ideas into this list.

 Please note, I'm, ahem, confident our ideas will be ignored.